sQUlearn/squlearn/README.md

 - Testjobs + pipeline for testing
 - Distribution via pip
 - Extend PQK class -> JSL
-    - k-RDMs (check if compatible with DKRs code)
-    - Flexibility in definition
     - implement shadow kernel
 - Neural tangent kernels may be worth to work on